-Dr. Stonehouse married Elizabeth “Bessie” Charlotte Stafford in York, Ontario on the 9th of November, 1918.
+Dr. Stonehouse married Charlotte Elizabeth “Bessie” Stafford in York, Ontario on the 9th of November, 1918.
 Mrs. Stonehouse was born in Leeds County on the 8th of April, 1900.
-She was the daughter of William Wilkie Stafford and the former Elizabeth Anne McConnell.
+She was the youngest of 2 children born to William Wilkie Stafford and the former Elizabeth Anne McConnell.
 Her father was a salesman in Gananoque and her sister’s name was Gertrude Estella Stafford.
 At the time of their marriage, Dr. Stonehouse resided at 303 University Ave., in Kingston, Ontario and Mrs. Stonehouse, resided at 278 University Ave., in Kingston.

-Dr. and Mrs. Stonehouse had a son, Wesley Stafford Stonehouse born to them on the 3rd of March, 1920 in Chatham, Ontario.
-According to the 1921 Census, Dr. and Mrs. Stonehouse were living at 198 Duncan Street in Wallaceburg and Dr. Stonehouse had his medical practice in Wallaceburg.
+Dr. and Mrs. Stonehouse had a son Wesley Stafford Stonehouse born to them on the 3rd of March, 1920 in Chatham.
+According to the 1921 census, Dr. and Mrs. Stonehouse were living at 198 Duncan Street in Wallaceburg and Dr. Stonehouse had his medical practice in Wallaceburg.

 According to the 1930 and 1940 U.S. Census’, Dr. and Mrs. Stonehouse and their son Wesley were residing in Grand Rapids, Michigan where Dr. Stonehouse was a practicing physician.

 Dr. Stonehouse died on the 19th of January, 1973 in Grand Rapids, Michigan.
 Mrs. Stonehouse died on November 18th, 1982.
-They are buried at Woodlawn Cemetery, in Grand Rapids.
+Dr. and Mrs. Stonehouse were buried at Woodlawn Cemetery in Grand Rapids.

 **Dr. Stonehouse is also featured on the ‘Gathering Our Heroes’ website.